Updated:

 1915 infringement lawsuit below for the whole story.

-Ben J. Middleditch was born
+Benjamin Middleditch was born

-for DEW.
-There was a Middleditch who was the proprietor of a company called Petoskey
+proprietor of a company Petoskey

 Iron Works